What is urban design?

-It is important that the region’s built environment is of a standard to match the natural beauty of the region, and allows people to enjoy living, working and visiting the region.
+It is important that the region’s built environment is of a high standard that allows people to enjoy living, working and visiting the region.

 The establishment of an Urban Design Panel is a key way of spearheading better urban design outcomes.